ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

 ```

 Now we can aggregate and plot the data the same way as before, this time
-calculating the sahre of special words per month for each child.
+calculating the share of special words per month for each child.

 ``` r
 # share of special words per month